Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Architecture

+In order to allow for scaling to an arbitrary number of robots, which may be distributed non-uniformly in the environment, it is necessary to aggregate long-range information to provide a global understanding of the environment.
+However, in such cases, having a single large connected graph would increase the time complexity of the network.
+To learn long-range information with linear time complexity, multi-hop neighbor aggregation is done by adapting the V-cycle algorithm proposed in \cite{li2020multipole}, which breaks the graph into several levels based on the range of interaction.

-It is favorable to aggregate information from more collaborative agents because it can potentially provide near-global information to the agents.
-However, as the communication range is physically constrained, there is a need to acquire information through several rounds of communication, which is represented as the accumulation of information from the multi-hop neighbors.
-Traditional methods of applying multiple layers of graph neural network to aggregate information from multihops neighbors suffer from over-smoothing problems, in which nodes lose variations upon aggregation.
-Similar aggregated information will necessarily lead to the assignment of the same task.
+Using multiple layers of graph neural networks to aggregate information from multihop neighbors suffers from over-smoothing problems, in which nodes lose variations after information aggregation.
+This will necessarily lead to the assignment of the same task to all the neighbors within a radius.
 If close neighbors are assigned the same task, the target localization becomes very inefficient.
-Inspired by ResNet\cite{He_2016_CVPR} and the Multipole Graph Kernel Network\cite{li2020multipole}, we design a V-cycle structure to address the mentioned issue.
+Inspired by ResNet\cite{He_2016_CVPR} and the Multipole Graph Kernel Network\cite{li2020multipole}, we integrate the V-cycle structure to address the mentioned issue.
 This structure also allows the model to partially reuse parameters when capturing long-range information.
 For instance, information aggregated from more than 1 hop neighbors all share the parameters of the first layer in a downward pass.
-Equation \ref{eq:gno4co} mathematically describes this structure with maximum $L$ layers:
+Equation \ref{eq:gno4co} mathematically describes this structure with $L$ layers:

-where Eq.~\eqref{subeq:down} represents the downward pass and Eq.~\eqref{subeq:up} represents the upward pass. $\check{v}_l$ and $\hat{v}_{l-1}$, respectively, denotes the $l^{th}$ layer's input features, and therefore $\check{v}_0$ is the input of the features to the V-cycle structure and $\hat{v}_{L}$ is the aggregated features of that structure. $\check{v}_{l,\pi}$ or $\hat{v}_{l, \pi}$ denotes the $l^{th}$ layer's output features, regarding the learnable parameters $\pi$.
+where Eq.~\eqref{subeq:down} represents the downward pass and Eq.~\eqref{subeq:up} represents the upward pass ($\varphi$ here represents an arbitary learnable function). $\check{v}_l$ and $\hat{v}_{l-1}$, respectively, denotes the $l^{th}$ layer's input features, and therefore $\check{v}_0$ is the input of the features to the V-cycle structure and $\hat{v}_{L}$ is the aggregated features of that structure. $\check{v}_{l,\pi}$ or $\hat{v}_{l, \pi}$ denotes the $l^{th}$ layer's output features, regarding the learnable parameters $\pi$ and $K_{l,l}$ represent the decomposed graphs at different layers.

-For each layer, a graph attention network from \cite{velivckovic2017graph} is adopted to deal with the varying number of neighbors and different redundancies in the information of neighbors, which has been shown to be effective in MAGAT~\cite{li2021message}.
+For each layer, a graph attention network from \cite{velivckovic2017graph} is adapted to deal with a varying number of neighbors and redundancies in the neighborhood information, which has been shown to be effective in MAGAT~\cite{li2021message}.
 Eq.~\eqref{eq:gat} mathematically shows the multi-head graph attention network we used: